Document

 Quarterly update

-The Annual Governance Statement (AGS) actions in the 2023/24 action plan were implemented.
-The internal audit opinions issued in 2023/24 were either Substantial or Reasonable.
-The Chief Internal Auditor issued a Reasonable opinion.
-Minor breaches in controls have been reported in the AGS and actions are being addressed.
+The Annual Governance Statement (AGS) actions in the 2024/25 action plan (from 2023/24) were implemented.
+The majority of internal audit opinions issued in 2024/25 are either Substantial or Reasonable.
+Two partial assurance opinions issued in 2024/25.
+In alcohol licensing, steps were immediately put in place to address the weaknesses and an updated Housing Strategy is being written.
+The Chief Internal Auditor is yet to issue her opinion for 2024/25.
+Minor breaches in controls have been reported in the draft 2024/25 AGS and actions are being addressed.
 These are not considered significant.
-There has been one partial assurance opinion issued in 2024/25 but no significant issues or risks to report in the year to date.

 Target Risk